WHISKEY (WHISKEY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WHISKEY Historical Price

-According to the latest data gathered on WHISKEY live price page, the current price of WHISKEY is 0.00434617USD.
-The circulating supply of WHISKEY(WHISKEY) is 997.50M WHISKEY , giving it a market capitalization of $4.31M.
+According to the latest data gathered on WHISKEY live price page, the current price of WHISKEY is 0.00465724USD.
+The circulating supply of WHISKEY(WHISKEY) is 997.50M WHISKEY , giving it a market capitalization of $4.62M.

 The WHISKEY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WHISKEY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.